 Our favourite rooms

 The only thing that's difficult about Joali is choosing a room.
-They're all delightful… but if pressed, we'd opt for one of the over-water villas, for a true all-at-sea stay.
+They're all delightful… but if pressed, we'd opt for one of the over-water villas, for a supremely sexy all-at-sea stay.

-Take a dip in the family-friendly outdoor swimming pool – it's a glittering infinity-edged jewel perched at the tip of the island, with a few artfully placed palm trees sprouting elegantly from the water.
+For swimming seclusion, book a villa with a private pool.
+Or if you're feeling sociable, take a dip in the family-friendly outdoor swimming pool – it's a glittering infinity-edged jewel perched at the tip of the island, with a few artfully placed palm trees sprouting elegantly from the water.
 It's right next to the equally alluring turquoise sea… but closer to the bar, so handier for summoning cocktails.
 Make sure you visit at night, when it's lit up with myriad twinkling lights.
-(For swimming seclusion, book a villa with a private pool.)

 The vast Joali Spa by Espa redefines all island-sanctuary clichés.
 Check in to one of its eight treatment rooms for a Balinese massage, perhaps, or escape to the hammam.
 For a couples' treat, head to the private overwater treatment room.